haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

-To follow this article you required basic idea of how to use Vim and its command based basic editing.
-And it focused on how to make it like an IDE.
+To follow this article you required basic idea of how to use Vim and its command based editing.
+And it focused on how to make it an IDE.

-Are you are very eager to see how to `Setup Vim from Scratch`_ ?
+Are you very eager to see how to `Setup Vim from Scratch`_ ?

 In the first article_ I was describing how I came in to Vim editor and its fundamental difference with other type of editors.
-So on this article I'm explaining how to setup Vim as a common IDE for different programming languages.
-I'm basically a Python guy, so I'm concentrate on Python side.
+So on this article I'm trying to explain how to setup Vim as a common IDE for different programming languages.
+I'm basically a Python guy because of that this article is a little Python oriented.
 But most of them are applicable to other programming languages also.
-Vim has bunch of plugins and other supports available for all programming langauges.
-So no warry regarding that.
+Vim has bunch of plugins and other supports available for all programming languages.
+So no wary regarding that.

 .. _article: http://haridas.in/my-vim-story-1.html

-Lets start to change the Vim as a simple editor to an IDE with Vim special capability.The default Vim installed on most of the Gnu/Linux destros are more than enough to do our works.
-But if you want more eye catchy look and feel and some handy tools to do your work more quickly you need to install some Vim plugins, good looking font's, color themes etc.
+Lets change the Vim as a simple powerful editor to an IDE with Vim special capabilities.The default Vim installed on most of the Gnu/Linux destros are more than enough to do our work.
+But if you want more eye catchy look and feel and some handy tools to do your work more quickly then you need to install some Vim plugins, good looking font's, color themes etc.

 The Gnu/Linux Console based Vim has some limitation to show good font's and colors.
 So you have to using GTK version of the Vim(Gvim).
 Gvim gives you all the super looking features to your Vim.
 Just take a look at my konsole based Vim and Gvim screen shots.

 Vim on KDE Konsole